 But I think scope and scale do matter and that perception is reality.
 When I read a blog in which every trip is sponsored by a tourism board, PR firm, or travel company, I begin to wonder about that disclaimer.

 When you develop personal relationships with the people at the tourism boards or PR firms, are you really going to make negative comments when you know it will sour your friendship?
 Or will you sugarcoat the situation?
 We’re all human, and our natural inclination is to help our friends.

 So I begin to wonder just how many of those thoughts are really your own.

 And how relatable is your experience?
-Having been on paid trips in the past, I know my experience on that trip is NOT the experience a regular consumer will have – special treatment, seven star meals, direct access to a manager in case anything goes wrong, wine and food in your room.
+Having been on paid trips in the past, I know my experience on that trip is NOT the experience a regular consumer will have.
+I get special treatment, seven-star meals, direct access to a manager in case anything goes wrong, and wine and food in my room.
 Being pampered is definitely going to make you love a place a lot more.